 Read this whitepaper to find out How a Simple Key Management Solution Can Help Ensure Your Company is Ready to Do Business with the Department of Defense

-But My Company Cannot Afford an Experienced Compliance Expert
+What If My Company Cannot Afford an Experienced NIST 800-171 Expert?

 Unfortunately, the list of requirements is daunting to say the least, and overwhelming to most who cannot afford an in-house team or a third-party vendor dedicated to the cause.
 Compliance with NIST standards is mandatory depending on the industry.
 Because each industry carries with it different inherent risks, there is some flexibility in various industries regarding their cybersecurity framework requirements.
 In short, it would be a wise exercise first to understand where your industry falls before throwing money and time at something that may not be necessary.

-What Are the Risks of Not Meeting NIST 800-171 Compliance?
+The Risks Associated With Not Meeting NIST 800-171 Requirements

 Are you sitting down?
 The consequences for non-compliance may alarm you.
 If you’re already contracted with the federal government or a prime contractor and have not submitted an action plan for addressing non-compliance, then you've contractually agreed that you're in compliance with NIST 800-171.
 If an audit is performed and your organization is found to be non-compliant, you’ll likely be in breach of contract resulting in grounds for protest and be on the hook for financial damages.

-Encryption Key Management as a Cost-Effective Solution for Meeting NIST 800-171 Requirements
+Encryption Key Management: A Cost-Effective Solution for NIST 800-171 Requirements

 Fornetix is committed to helping organizations worldwide meet or exceed NIST requirements through their advanced encryption key management system, VaultCore.
 This powerful, patented solution is capable of: